whamcloud/Online-Help/docs/Install_Guide/guide.md

 ### NTP Configuration

-The Intel® Manager for Lustre\* software installation program will generate an NTP configuration file.
+The Manager for Lustre\* software installation program will generate an NTP configuration file.
 After installation completes, create a backup of the resulting file: